Documentation Revision Date: 2018-12-31

 Frost Boil Sites, Alaska

 Table 1.
-Data and companion files
+Data files

 |Data File Name||Description|

 |Frost_Boils_Soil_Data.csv||Soil characterization data for Frost Boil research plots|

 |Frost_Boils_Spectral_Biomass_Data.csv||NDVI and above ground biomass data for Frost Boil research plots|

 |Frost_Boils_Environmental_Data.csv||Comprehensive set of environmental characterization data for Frost Boil research plots including the descriptive site factors.|

 |Frost_Boils_Species_Data.csv||Species cover data for Frost Boil research plots|

 Data Descriptions: The column names, their units, and descriptions for each of the *.csv data files are listed below.